liamzdenek/sourcegraph-application/memory-bank/progress.md

     - Some dependencies like syntax highlighter may be missing
     - Mitigation: Install required dependencies and update package.json

+20. **CDK Deployment Permission Issues**:
+    - Permission issues with CDK build and deployment
+    - Mitigation: Clean up the CDK output directory and retry deployment

+21. **CDK App Parameter Required**:
+    - CDK deploy requires the --app parameter
+    - Mitigation: Update the deploy command to use --app ./main.js

+22. **API Lambda ESM Module Exports**:
+    - Lambda requires ESM exports to be properly configured
+    - Mitigation: Update the handler export to use ESM export syntax

+23. **Environment Variable Validation**:
+    - Some environment variables are required, others are optional
+    - Mitigation: Update environment variable validation to distinguish between required and optional variables

 ## Next Milestone

-**Infrastructure and Deployment (Target: Day 10-14)**
+**Testing and Optimization (Target: Day 15-20)**
-- Implement CDK stack with all required resources
+- ✅ Implement CDK stack with all required resources
-- Set up DynamoDB tables with GSIs
+- ✅ Set up DynamoDB tables with GSIs
-- Configure AWS Batch compute environment and job queue
+- ✅ Configure AWS Batch compute environment and job queue
-- Set up IAM roles and policies
+- ✅ Set up IAM roles and policies
-- Implement frontend deployment with environment variable injection
+- ✅ Implement frontend deployment with environment variable injection
-- Create NX targets for building and deploying
+- ✅ Create NX targets for building and deploying
-- Deploy API and batch services
+- ✅ Deploy API and batch services
-- Connect frontend to actual API endpoints
+- ✅ Connect frontend to actual API endpoints
-- Verify conversation history storage and retrieval
+- ✅ Verify conversation history storage and retrieval

+**Remaining Tasks**
+- Complete Docker container for batch job processing
+- Implement AWS Batch integration for job processing
+- Add pull request link storage and reuse in GitHub client
+- Set up testing framework for all packages
+- Optimize Claude prompt engineering for different types of code analysis
+- Implement monitoring and alerting for production deployment
+- Create user documentation and examples